peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 **Returns:**

-* The difference of the two objects.
+* The difference between the two numbers, that is, this arbitrary-precision rational number minus a 32-bit signed integer.

 ### Multiply
     public ERational Multiply​(int v)